KiloProjects/Kilonova/README.md

 -   For closed alpha:

     -   Finish grader (95%, only more testing is needed)
-    -   Connect grader to DB
+    -   Connect grader to DB (Done)
-    -   Write minimal web interface
+    -   Write minimal web interface (in progress)
     -   Properly support user submissions
     -   Design a user hierarchy